 We rely on several key customers who represent a significant portion of our business.
 For the fiscal year ended December 31, 2002, our top five customers accounted for 30% of our net sales and our top customer, Bombardier Transportation, accounted for 11% of our net sales.
 Our top five customers have remained essentially the same over the past three years.
 While we believe our relationships with our customers are generally good, our top customers could choose to reduce or terminate their relationships with us.
 In addition, many of our customers place orders for products on an as needed basis and operate in cyclical industries and, as a result, their order levels have varied from period to period in the past and may vary significantly in the future.
-Such customer orders are dependent upon their markets and customers, and may be subject to delays and cancellations.
-As a result of our dependence on our key customers, we could experience a material adverse effect on our business, results of operations and financial condition if we lost any one or more of our key customers or if there is a reduction in their demand for our products.
+Such customers, we could experience a material adverse effect on our business, results of operations and financial condition if we lost any one or more of our key customers or if there is a reduction in their demand for our products.